Your next steps

 You can apply for up to six courses at once.
 You need to list the courses on your QTAC application in order of preference.

-Due date for on-time QTAC applications for 2017.
-Late fees apply after this date.
-Further information is available from QTAC.
+Late fees may apply after this date.
+Further information is available from QTAC Key Dates.

-Due date to apply and submit documents for the major offer round.
+Due date to apply and submit documents for the 20 December offer round.

 Due date to apply and submit documentations for the 16 January offer round.